 The temporary reduction in recovery (tax collection) interest to 0.01 percent took effect on 23 March 2020 and applies until 31 December 2021.
 The recovery interest rate will be increased in steps of 1 percentage point as from 1 January 2022 instead of immediately to 4 percent as previously planned.
 The steps are as follows: on 1 January 2022 to 1 percent, on 1 July 2022 to 2 percent, on 1 January 2023 to 3 percent and finally on 1 January 2024 to 4 percent..

-Also the tax interest rate was reduced to 0.01 percent for all taxes since 1 June 2020 (with the exception of income tax, for which the reduction has been in force since 1 July 2020) and has returned to its original level of four percent from 1 October 2020.
+Also the tax interest rate was reduced to 0.01 percent for all taxes from 1 June 2020 (with the exception of income tax, for which the reduction has been in force since 1 July 2020) and has returned to its original level of four percent from 1 October 2020.
 The corporate tax interest rate is set at four percent for the period from 1 October 2020 to 31 December 2021, instead of the original level of eight percent.

 For the Caribbean Netherlands the temporarily reduced recovery interest rate of 0 percent applies until 31 December 2021.
 This is in line with the deadline that applies to the European Netherlands.